UTSASRG/NumaPerf/llvm/llvm-project/llvm/docs/GlobalISel/GenericOpcode.rst

 Call an intrinsic

-The _W_SIDE_EFFECTS version is considered to have unknown side-effects and as such cannot be reordered across other side-effecting instructions.
+The _W_SIDE_EFFECTS version is considered to have unknown side-effects and as such cannot be reordered acrosss other side-effecting instructions.

 .. note::